NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 The difference between NIS 1 and NIS 2

-• essential EE entities
+• Essential entities (EE)

-• important entities EI
+• Important entities (IE)

-Thus, the security measures required take into account the size of the organization, upstream controls for EAs and downstream controls for EIs if a non-compliance has been discovered.
+Thus, the security measures requested take into account the size of the organization, upstream controls for large companies (EE) and downstream controls for small and medium-sized businesses (EI) if a non-compliance has been discovered.

-The differences between NIS 1 and NIS 2 :
+The differences between NIS 1 and NIS 2:

-What will change?
+What will change:

 What doesn't change

-• voluntary information sharing
+• Voluntary information sharing

 Who will be affected by this new directive?